-▲ Fire Facilities: \$6 million for ongoing improvements to Fire Department facilities in FY24.

-▲ Police: New Facilities and Renovations - \$8.4 million is budgeted in FY24 for the Police Department to support the construction and outfitting of new and renovated Police facilities, specifically major renovations to Police District 39 on Hunting Park Avenue. \$1.4 million is budgeted for security and building improvements at existing police facilities.

-▲ Prisons: Facility Renovations- \$4.9 million will be used to continue the roof renovation project at Curran-Fromhold Correctional Facility (CFCF).
+- ▲ Fire Facilities: \$6 million for ongoing improvements to Fire Department facilities in FY24. - ▲ Police: New Facilities and Renovations \$8.4 million is budgeted in FY24 for the Police Department to support the construction and outfitting of new and renovated Police facilities, specifically major renovations to Police District 39 on Hunting Park Avenue. \$1.4 million is budgeted for security and building improvements at existing police facilities. - ▲ Prisons: Facility Renovations \$4.9 million will be used to continue the roof renovation project at Curran-Fromhold Correctional Facility (CFCF).
 Paving at the Prison Campus will receive \$1.5 million and there is \$2.5 million for infrastructure improvements.
-Adequate funding for the Prison's lock replacement project are already allocated and no new funds are needed in FY24.

-▲ Health: The Department of Public Health is budgeted for \$5 million for FY24 for facility renovations, specifically for major renovations to Health Center 3 in West Philadelphia.
-Additionally, \$11 million of operating revenue will be used, combined with other sources, to support the construction of New Health Centers in Northeast Philadelphia, an underserved region for access to healthcare.

-▲ Office of Homeless Services: Facility Renovations - \$1.5 million is budgeted in FY24 for ongoing interior and exterior improvements to City-owned shelters and personal care facilities to a safe and secure environment for some of the City's most vulnerable residents.
+Adequate funding for the Prison's lock replacement project is already allocated and no new funds are needed in FY24. - ▲ Health: The Department of Public Health is budgeted for \$5 million for FY24 for facility renovations, specifically for major renovations to Health Center 3 in West Philadelphia.
+Additionally, \$11 million of operating revenue will be used, combined with other sources, to support the construction of New Health Centers in Northeast Philadelphia, an underserved region for access to healthcare. - ▲ Office of Homeless Services: Facility Renovations \$2.5 million is budgeted in FY24 for ongoing interior and exterior improvements to City-owned shelters and personal care facilities to ensure a safe and secure environment for some of the City's most vulnerable residents.

-FY24 = \$14.25M (CN)
+DRIVING INCLUSIVE GROWTH AND ECONOMIC OPPORTUNITY

-The Kenny Administration is committed to providing capital funds that support building a dynamic and diverse city with a thriving economy.
+The Kenney Administration is committed to providing capital funds that support building a dynamic and diverse city with a thriving economy.

 Highlights include:

-▲ Commerce: Neighborhood Commercial Corridors - In FY24, \$1 million will be used to enhance neighborhood and community-serving commercial centers and corridors.
+- ▲ Commerce: Neighborhood Commercial Corridors In FY24, \$1 million will be used to enhance neighborhood and community-serving commercial centers and corridors.
 In addition to the FY24 funds, \$5 million of operating funds were allocated in mid-FY23 to further support the corridor needs.
-Improvements along East Market Street will be made possible with \$1.5 million to support pedestrian and open space features as part of a larger project that creates jobs and activity in this corridor.
-Funding from the City is coordinated with external resources from state, regional, and private sources to fund a \$454 million.

-▲ Commerce: Industrial and Waterfront Land Redevelopment - The FY24 Capital Budget appropriates \$5.75 million for investment in the Central Delaware Riverfront, Schuylkill Riverfront Trail, Navy Yard Quay Wall, North Delaware River Waterfront and improvements in support of the Lower Schuylkill Master Plan.
+Improvements along East Market Street will be made possible with \$1.5 million to support pedestrian and open space features as part of a larger project that creates jobs and activity in this corridor. - ▲ Commerce: Industrial and Waterfront Land Redevelopment The FY24 Capital Budget appropriates \$5.75 million for investment in the Central Delaware Riverfront, Schuylkill Riverfront Trail, Navy Yard Quay Wall, North Delaware River Waterfront and improvements in support of the Lower Schuylkill Master Plan.
 Penn's Landing will receive \$6 million as part of the ongoing I-95 cap project along the Delaware River.